 Yes, it was cool to see the animals on the ground, but the experience was much more about the feeling of vulnerability and senses to me.
 Rhino tracking by foot is a unique sensory experience.

 3. Photography Lessons On Safari

 Let’s face it, a safari is an investment and so is photography.
 You really want to make sure you are maximizing your benefits in both of these areas yielding the best images you possibly can.
 Professional photographer Christian Sperka is the resident wildlife photographer at Thanda Safari.
 He works as a Specialist Photography and Field Guide and also teaches wildlife photography at the reserve.
-Every guest is offered a complementary photo workshop session talking about best practices for shooting wildlife in the reserve.
-He does this for both DSLR’s AND smart phones!
+Every guest is offered a complimentary photo workshop session talking about best practices for shooting wildlife in the reserve.
+He does this for both DSLRs AND smartphones!

 However, if you really want to improve your photography and get the best pictures possible, then having Christian drive/guide you in his special photography vehicle, the Green Mamba, is a one-of-a-kind safari experience.
 The vehicle is private and set up specifically for photographers with bean bags, room for extra equipment, and padded floors for kneeling.

-In addition, the Green Mamba isn’t only designed for photographers in mind, it also has other perks.
-Every morning at Thanda we had a 5:30 am wakeup call and are on our game drive by 6am.
-Christian’s pimped out photo Safari vehicle also has a coffee bar on the back!
-We stop mid-way through the morning and Christian transforms from photographer guide to barista and make coffee drinks in the bush!
+In addition, the Green Mamba isn’t only designed with photographers in mind, it also has other perks.
+Every morning at Thanda we had a 5:30 am wakeup call and were on our game drive by 6 am.
+Christian’s pimped-out photo safari vehicle also has a coffee bar on the back!
+We stop mid-way through the morning and Christian transforms from photographer guide to barista and makes coffee drinks in the bush!